ghoomfrog/silili/README.md

 - *papi* is an upward flat hand with touching fingers.
 - *lin* is a downward hand pointing to the side with the index and repeatedly bending it.
 - *kas* is pretending to karate-chop something.
-- *lja* is a sideways flat hand with touching fingers moving forward.
+- *lja* is a horizontal sideways flat hand with touching fingers moving forward.
 - *kanta* is a backward flat hand with side-pointing fingers.
 - *lipi* is pretending to draw a squiggle from one side to the other.
 - *kin* is like striking something with a fist.